newly received or noteworthy information, esp. about recent or important events :

 A trick that I picked from my MW radio days is how to turn a stereo cartridge into a monophonic one.

-Well it is pretty simple, you just have to short the cold right channel out to the hot left channel out, then you connect the hot right and the cold left to your mono amplifier/preamplifier.
+Well it is pretty simple, you just have to short the cold right channel out to the hot left channel out (thus putting the coils in series), then you connect the hot right and the cold left to your mono amplifier/preamplifier.

 Don’t forget to adjust the R-load accordingly.

 A Vanity Affair

 Now that the digital audio technology has reached its peak and anything sounds like everything, I felt the urge to step back to the day mono ruled.